AlexandreCaro/freeCodeCamp-projects/README.md

 # freeCodeCamp-projects

+Here you will find the description of the projects as they were stated in the freeCodeCamp website, to help you visualize the goal of the code that I built.

 # arithmetic_arranger.py

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: